Import Requirements from Third-Party Applications

 import the requirements.
 The requirements are imported as referenced requirements

 If someone makes changes to the external source document, you can update the referenced requirements in Requirements Toolbox.
 In the Requirements Editor, select the top import node, represented by the Import node icon ().
-In the Details pane, under Requirement Interchange, click Update.
+In the right pane, under Requirement Interchange, click Update.
 You will be prompted to select the latest version of the file.
 For more information, see Update Imported Requirements.

 Referenced requirements are locked for editing by default.
 Locked requirements are represented by the locked referenced requirement icon () in the Requirements Editor.
-To unlock an individual referenced requirement, navigate to it in the Requirements Editor, and, in the Details pane, under Properties, click Unlock.
+To unlock an individual referenced requirement, navigate to it in the Requirements Editor, and, in the right pane, under Properties, click Unlock.
 Unlocked requirements are represented by the unlocked referenced requirement icon () in the Requirements Editor.
-Unlock all referenced requirements by navigating to the top Import node and, in the Details pane, under Requirement Interchange, clicking Unlock all.
+Unlock all referenced requirements by navigating to the top Import node and, in the right pane, under Requirement Interchange, clicking Unlock all.
 You cannot delete referenced requirements or change their hierarchy within Requirements Toolbox, even after unlocking them.
 You cannot relock requirements after you unlock them, except by updating the entire referenced requirement set.
 Updating the referenced requirements overwrites changes made after the referenced requirements were unlocked.

 You can register custom attributes for a requirement set that contains referenced requirements in Requirements Toolbox.
 To set the custom attribute value for a referenced requirement, you must unlock that requirement.
 For more information on registering custom attributes and setting their values for requirements, see Add Custom Attributes to Requirements.
 When you register custom attributes within Requirements Toolbox and set referenced requirement custom attribute values, those values are retained when you update the referenced requirements from the external source.
 However, if you modify custom attribute values that were imported from the external source, the update operation will overwrite modifications made to unlocked referenced requirements.